 You would often work in a team with other scientists and technicians, and you may supervise support staff and carry out administration work.

 To help your research it woudl be useful to have an understanding of statistics and relevant computer packages.
-You’d also need to keep up to date with advances in your field.
+You would also need to keep up to date with advances in your field.

 If you were based at a university or teaching hospital, you would teach and mentor students.

 You would use your biology knowledge to come up with products and processes that improve our health, our food and our world.

 Your work would depend on your specific field.